 Lately, many of the phone calls I receive start off with clients telling me that they received a “speeding ticket” and asking whether they can really go to jail for their “speeding ticket.”
 I ask them how fast they were going, and if they were going 26 miles per hour, or more, over the posted speed limit, I have to explain what they are facing.
 I start off by explaining that what they received is not a speeding ticket.
 At least it’s not what most people commonly considered to be a speeding ticket.
+It’s called Aggravated Speeding in llinois.
 Speeding 26-miles per hour over the posted speed limit is a crime in Illinois.
-If you did not know this, don’t feel bad.
+It’s called Aggravated Speeding and can be found at If you did not know this, don’t feel bad.
 Most people do not realize that speeding 26-miles per hour over the posted speed limit is a crime in Illinois until it happens to them.
 Sometimes, lawyers don’t even know that driving 26-miles per hour over the posted speed limit is a crime in Illinois (more on that later.)
 Illinois has made speeding 26-miles per hour over the posted speed limit a crime that carries potential serious consequences.
 Just like any other crime in Illinois, driving 26-miles per hour over the posted speed limit carries a potential jail sentence that all Illinois driver’s should be aware of.
 Let me explain.

 Cases involving drivers caught driving 26-miles per hour over the posted speed limit are commonly called Aggravated or Excessive Speeding cases.
 Under 625 ILCS 5/11-601.5(a), if you are caught driving between 26 to 34 miles per hour over the posted speed limit, you can be charged with a Class B Misdemeanor.
 A Class B Misdemeanor carries up to 180 days in county jail and a maximum fine of $1,500.
 Under 625 ILCS 5/601.5(b), if you are caught driving 35-miles per hour, or more, over the posted speed limit, you can be charged with a Class A Misdemeanor.
 A Class A Misdemeanor carries up to 1 year in county jail and a maximum fine of $2,500.